dogabayraktar/SickAirbnbPricesAcrossNetherlands/README.md

 # A study on how the second lockdown in the Netherlands affected the AirBnb market in Amsterdam

-Research question:To what extent is the effect of the second lockdown in Amsterdam on Airbnb prices?
+Research question:To what extent is the effect of the second lockdown in the districts of Amsterdam on Airbnb prices?

 ## Motivation
 At the end of 2019, the first infection of the corona virus was detected in China and since then this virus has gripped almost all countries in the world [Chen et al., 2020](https://www.frontiersin.org/articles/10.3389/fcell.2020.00476/full).The Netherlands has also been affected by the corona virus and has had to take various measures to limit the spread of the corona virus.
 In December 2020, the Netherlands entered the second lockdown till May 2021.During this lockdown, the Netherlands had to deal with far-reaching measures.
 Some examples of these gripping measures are: